JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Resilio Sync.md

 ::: danger
-Please make yourself aware of the Ultraseedbox Fair Usage Policy.
+Please make yourself aware of the Ultra.cc Fair Usage Policy.
 Directly pointing Resilio Sync to sync your cloud storage will create extreme strain on your slot's disk and could cause a 24 hour ban on accessing your cloud storage.
 Please Consider Rsync or Rclone with a reasonable limit set on speed.
 It is _your_ responsibility to ensure usage is within acceptable limits.
 Ignorance is not an excuse.
 :::

 **Resilio Sync** (formerly BitTorrent Sync) is a proprietary peer-to-peer file synchronization and sharing tool.
 It can securely sync files between devices on a local network, or between remote devices over the Internet via a modified version of the BitTorrent protocol.
 Major features are the following: